PaddlePaddle/docs/doc/paddle/install/compile/compile_Linux_en.md

     - `cd Paddle`

-8. Switch to a more stable release branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch):
+8. Switch to a more stable release branch for compilation (support for Python 3.6 and 3.7 is added from the 1.2 branch, support for Python 3.8 is added from the 1.8 branch):

     - `git checkout [name of target branch]`